sensingtheforest/sensingtheforest.github.io/src/posts/2024-07-24-summer-school-at-alice-holt-forest.md

 </figure>
 </div>

 And the day arrived.
 In the morning, we first took the group photo that you can see at the top of the blog post.
 Then, there was some time for setting up.
 We had a beautiful opening presented by Hazel and Pete with all the group present that was live streamed.
 Then, time flew.
 We had visitors throughout the four hours (11am-3pm), and there was time for everybody to explore the exhibition as well and also have lunch at the Alice Holt Visitor Centre!
+We had about 40 people registered from our Eventbrite event.

 The closing was quite intense.
 We had to say bye and pack/break down everything at the same time.
 All in all, it was fantastic to see all the work put together on a very special day.
 We were blessed to have such good weather for the three days.